CSCfi/mlflow-openshift/README.md

 ---
 OpenShift template creates PVC storage automatically but deployment with Helm expects existing pvc.
-If pvc not exist and you are using Helm create it by applying following definition:
+If pvc not exist and you are using Helm, create it by applying following definition:

 ```
 apiVersion: "v1"